snd/fragments-forge/README.md

 its like rubys method missing.

-blaze-forge is a resolver for hinoki containers that can autogenerate common data accessor functions, loaders, etc. according to some conventions and greatly reduce the amount of code needed.
+fragments-forge is a resolver for hinoki containers that can autogenerate common data accessor functions, loaders, etc. according to some conventions and greatly reduce the amount of code needed.